mindspore-ai/docs/docs/mindarmour/docs/source_zh_cn/protect_user_privacy_with_differential_privacy.md

         'clip_learning_rate': 0.001, # Learning rate of update norm clip.
         'target_unclipped_quantile': 0.9, # Target quantile of norm clip.
         'fraction_stddev': 0.01, # The stddev of Gaussian normal which used in empirical_fraction.
-        'optimizer': 'Momentum'  # the base optimizer used for Differential privacy training })
+        'optimizer': 'Momentum',  # the base optimizer used for Differential privacy training 'target_delta': 1e-5  # the target delta budget for DP training })
    ```